 Kara H. Herrnstein

-Kara Herrnstein meets the litigation and appellate needs of a wide range of clients, including producers, pipeline companies and industry groups.
-Throughout her career, she has assisted her clients in their efforts to build Ohio into a major mineral-producing state.
+Kara Herrnstein meets the litigation and appellate needs of a wide range of clients, including producers, midstream companies, and renewable developers.
+Throughout her career, she has assisted her clients in their efforts to build Ohio into a major energy-producing state.
 She regularly litigates a variety of energy issues, including oil and gas, solar and wind development, and pipeline infrastructure.
 Kara also has a robust regulatory practice permitting solar and other renewable energy projects.